 While many think that alcohol is the only reason for liver problems, disease-causing inflammation is also caused by poor eating choices.
 Beets and beet greens are rich in antioxidants containing over 1300 milligrams of potassium per cup, and as such, they help fight free radical damage and improve the health of your body at a cellular level.

 Grab a quart sized mason jar, some organic beets from your local farmers market and start making some yummy, nutritious, nutrient dense beet kvass.
-4oz. morning and evening is a great healthy tonic.
+4oz. morning and evening is a great health tonic.
 I like mine served over ice.

 Ok friends, here is the recipe below.